MasahiroOkamoto/SelfIntroduction/README.md

 # SelfIntroduction

-This is Okamotchan LP
+This is okamotchan portfolio site

-レスポンシブ対応が苦手です。。